 - Lower the oven temperature to 325°F. Continue roasting.
 Roasting time varies based on the type and size of your cut as well as desired doneness.
 You can find the general rules for doneness here.

-- Test temperature of the roast with a thermometer.
+- Test your roast beef temperature with a thermometer.
 Remove your roast from the oven when it is 5 to 10 degrees below desired doneness.

 - Cover your roast with foil and allow it to rest before serving.
 For roasts weighing less than 4 lbs., rest for 10 minutes.
 Roasts heavier than 4 lbs. but less than 10 lbs. should rest for 15 minutes.
 For roasts heavier than 10 lbs., rest for 20 minutes.